 The preference for United States industry was put forward by Senator Bayh as the fundamental premise of Bayh-Dole.
-The statement of preference for United States Industry was in the earliest drafts of the bill, including S. 414.
-This preference is established in Bayh-Dole’s statement of policy.
-While Bayh-Dole asserts that it takes precedence over any other statute, 35 USC 204 asserts that it takes precedence over anything else in Bayh-Dole.
-It would appear that 35 USC 204 is the single most important provision in the entirety of federal patent policy pertaining to contracting.
+The statement of preference for United States industry was in the earliest drafts of the bill, including S. 414.
+This preference is established in Bayh-Dole’s statement of policy and then taken up in 35 USC 204.
+While Bayh-Dole asserts that it–the statute–takes precedence over any other statute on matters of subject inventions, section 204 of Bayh-Dole further asserts that it–section 204–takes precedence over anything else in Bayh-Dole.
+It would appear then that 35 USC 204 sets itself up as the single most important provision in the entirety of federal patent policy pertaining to federal agency contracting and requirements on subject inventions.
 We might expect it, then, to be pretty darned powerful.
 And we would be wrong.
 But 204 is indeed remarkably consistent with how Bayh-Dole has been conceived–make a flourish of being important, but walk the flourish back in the details and procedural implementation.

 Working the 204

-Let’s work through 204, starting with the opening gesture:
+Let’s work through section 204, starting with the opening gesture: